zipvilization/Zipvilization/metrics/index.md

 Human-readable estimates may be presented where useful.

 But they should remain clearly identified as translations of canonical block progression.

+The calculation architecture should remain capable of tracing higher-level development back to the primary territorial structure from which it emerged.

 → **[Understand Time](/world/time/)**